This post may contain affiliate links. Read my full disclosure policy.

 - Scatter the mint leaves over top.

-- NOTE: to activate the almonds, soak raw almonds for 12 hours in a bowl of cool water on the counter.
+- To “activate” the almonds, soak raw almonds for 12 hours in a bowl of cool water on the counter.
 Slip the skins off.
 They will keep up to a week in the fridge, or dehydrate them low and slow for longer storage.